Why Get Custom Roll Forming From a Single Source? We've Got 2 Words

 In short, roll forming can indeed provide customers high-volume orders that require replenishment that's:

-Because of the need for strict supply chain management in many of the industries that roll forming services -- such as solar components -- single-source is a blessing.
-As long as you find the right guys and gals for a successful long-term relationship.
+Because of the need for strict supply chain management in many of the industries that use roll forming services -- such as solar components -- single-source is a blessing -- as long as you find the right partner for a successful long-term relationship.

 To learn how full-service roll form manufacturing can help expand your market and lower your logistics costs, give us a call at (716) 664-2555 or email us at email@example.com.
 If you'd rather read more, check out the free e-book below.
 It gives awesome insight into what you should expect in terms of costs so you can fully leverage the advantages of roll forming:

 (Editor's note: This article was originally published in January 2016 and was recently updated.)

 Topics: OEM Roll Forming, Inventory Management, Myths, Supply Chain, Pros and Cons, Cost

 Bringing metal roll forming processes into your plant is a complex investment.
 It’s more than just buying a machine that you turn on and off whenever you need it.
 There are additional costs and risks you won't understand unless you run a full-blown roll forming company.